rhomobile/rhomobile-docs/eb/en/edge/api/Alarm.md

 <span class='text-info'>STRING</span> - Alarm Interval in the format HH-MM-SS

 #### Description
 Sets a time after which the Alarm will fire.
-The delay cannot be set to less that 30 seconds, if a value of less than 30 seconds is supplied, the delay will be defaulted to 30 seconds.
+The delay cannot be set to less than 30 seconds, if a value of less than 30 seconds is supplied, the delay will be defaulted to 30 seconds.

 #### Platforms